-Term Definition Injury An injury sustained by any person as a result of a collision, which necessitates treatment by a medical practitioner.
+Term Definition Complaint issues Issues associated with a complaint made in accordance with the Australian Federal Police Act, Part V, 1979.
+Custody The restriction or removal of a person's right to freedom of movement.
+May also be constructive as a result of a person believing that they may not exercise their free will as a result of dealings with a police officer and is deemed to exist in circumstances where a person: i) is in the company, care, custody or control of a member or special member, and is restricted from leaving that company for the time being; ii) is placed in a holding room; iii) is lodged in police cells or an area or facility controlled by police; or iv) is placed under arrest.
+Injury An injury sustained by any person as a result of a collision, which necessitates treatment by a medical practitioner.
 DPP Director of Public Prosecutions.
 Hearing brief of evidence A collation of all relevant evidentiary material relating to a prosecution to be forwarded to the DPP.
-It is accepted that for the Judicial Process Measures (Numbers 27, 28, 29, 30) the efficiency of other agencies such as the DPP as well as the capacity of victims and witnesses to present their evidence may also affect judicial process outcomes.
+It is accepted that for the Judicial Process Measures (Numbers 26, 27, 28, 29) the efficiency of other agencies such as the DPP as well as the capacity of victims and witnesses to present their evidence may also affect judicial process outcomes.